 For ordnance work, closure is supplied with built in ignitor assembly and port for connection to a Kistler HP dynamic transducer (customer supplied).
 If not, the closure could be supplied with an option of electrical and/or pressure ports, blank, or customized to fit your needs.

-Contact Harwood to learn more about our powder bomb vessel and other high pressure products.
+Contact Harwood to learn more about our powder bomb vessel and other high pressure vessel design products.